Together-Java/ModernJava/src/projects/tic_tac_toe.md

 Even today when I go to dinner with my siblings or parents we ask for the kids' menu and crayons over 50% of the time.
-We then play at least one game of tic-tac-toe at the table of a nice Italian restraunt[^not].
+We then play at least one game of tic-tac-toe at the table of a nice Italian restaurant[^not].

 ## Your Goal